 - A. State Board as Designating Entity.
 The State Board may: - (1) Designate an individual as an accredited challenger or watcher if the individual submits a written request that includes polling places in more than one county; and - (2) Require the individual to attend a training session, read any State Board issued information, or both. - B. Local Board as Designating Entity.
 A local board may: - (1) Designate an individual as an accredited challenger or watcher if the individual submits a written request that includes polling places in its jurisdiction; and - (2) Require the individual to attend a training session, read any State Board issued information, or both. - C. Other Designating Entities.
-If a designating entity other than the State board or a local board intends to distribute instructions to the individual or individuals it designates, the designating entity: (1) May not provide information that conflicts with the Election Law Article.
-Appendix of a state of the state - (1) May not provide information that conflicts with the Election Law Article, Annotated Code of Maryland, Title 33 of COMAR, and other State Board issued information; and - (2) May submit a written draft of the instructions to the State Board for review.

-D. Certificate.

-- (1) A designating entity shall provide each challenger or watcher it designates with a signed certificate, in the form prescribed by the State Board. - (2) The certificate shall be signed by: - (a) If a candidate is the designating entity, the candidate; - (b) If a political party is the designating entity, an officer, executive director of the entity, or other person authorized to sign on behalf of the entity; or - (c) If a group of voters is the designating entity, the chairman or treasurer of the political committee. - (3) An original signature on the certificate is not required. - (4) A designating entity shall provide the local board with: - (a) Copies of completed certificates; or - (b) A list of individuals designated as challengers and watchers.
+If a designating entity other than the State board or a local board intends to distribute instructions to the individual or individuals it designates, the designating entity: - (1) May not provide information that conflicts with the Election Law Article, Annotated Code of Maryland, Title 33 of COMAR, and other State Board issued information; and - (2) May submit a written draft of the instructions to the State Board for review. - D. Certificate. - (1) A designating entity shall provide each challenger or watcher it designates with a signed certificate, in the form prescribed by the State Board. - (2) The certificate shall be signed by: - (a) If a candidate is the designating entity, the candidate; - (b) If a political party is the designating entity, an officer, executive director of the entity, or other person authorized to sign on behalf of the entity; or - (c) If a group of voters is the designating entity, the chairman or treasurer of the political committee. - (3) The signature of the designating entity shall be: - (a) An original signature, or - (b) A copy of an original signature. - (4) A designating entity shall provide the local board with: - (a) Copies of completed certificates; or - (b) A list of individuals designated as challengers and watchers.